 9. Daniil Medvedev – 6’6” / 198 cm

-The 24-year-old Russian certainly appears to be on the road to stardom if he can stay healthy throughout his prime.
+The talented Russian certainly appears to be on the road to stardom if he can stay healthy throughout his prime.
 At 6‘6“ tall, he is one of the more complete players the game has seen at this height.
 When everything is working, he definitely can’t look like the best player in the world at times.

-At the end of 2020, he showed what he is capable of by winning the ATP Year-End Championships.
-Heading into 2021, he is in the discussion as the number one player in the world if things start to fall his way.
+He is in the discussion as the number one player in the world if things start to fall his way.
 The future is certainly bright for Medvedev, given that his body will hold up to the rigors of playing year after year.

 8. Marin Cilic – 6’6” / 198 cm

 One of the more under-appreciated players in recent memory, Marin Cilic has made three Grand Slam finals in his career, winning the 2014 U.S. Open.
 At 6‘6“ tall, he has never had a particularly exciting game for people to follow, which is one of the reasons why he is overlooked.
 That does not mean that his game is not effective, as he has been able to have success on all surfaces with well-rounded play.

 The serve of Cilic might not be as dominant as other taller players, but it can turn into a major weapon when he is hitting his spots.
 Inconsistent play plagued him at times throughout his career, but he started to put it all together in the middle of the 2010s.
 He has struggled recently, but even if he never regains form, many would love to have the career he put together.